It's a Knockout: United States: Almost Anything Goes!

-The American version of It's a Knockout!, re-titled Almost Anything Goes!, aired on ABC in the United States from 31 July to 28 August 1975.
+The American version of It's a Knockout!, re-titled Almost Anything Goes!, by Bob Banner, aired on ABC in the United States from 31 July to 28 August 1975.
 It won the time slot on Thursday nights against reruns of The Waltons on CBS and a short-lived Ben Vereen variety show (Comin' at Ya!) on NBC.

 In the first season, there were four regional events (North, East, South, and West); each had teams representing cities with populations of 20,000 or smaller from three different states, and each city had to be within 200 miles of the other two.
 The four winners then met in a national final.
 The second season consisted of 14 episodes, broken up into nine episodes where all three cities were from a particular state, three regional finals (East, South, and West – there was no North regional in the second season) consisting of three state winners, a national final consisting of the three regional winners, and a "Supergames" where the second season winner competed against the first season winner and a team of celebrities representing Hollywood.

 For its second season (24 January to 2 May 1976), AAG! moved to Saturday nights after the cancellation of the short-lived Saturday Night Live with Howard Cosell variety show.
 Sports announcers Charlie Jones and Lynn Shackelford were the play-by-play and color men on this version which featured small towns across America playing the games.
 Sam Riddle, who was one of the producers, served as field reporter in 1975 along with Dick Whittington, the latter being replaced by Regis Philbin in 1976.

 Boulder City, Nevada, won the 1975 series and Chambersburg, Pennsylvania, won the 1976 series.
-In a showdown, Boulder City beat Chambersburg and a celebrity all-star team.
+In a showdown, Boulder City beat Chambersburg and a celebrity all-star team (the "Hollywood Tinsel Towners").
 However, it was up against The Jeffersons and Doc on CBS and Emergency! on NBC, and was shortly cancelled thereafter due to low ratings.

 A children's version, called Junior Almost Anything Goes! and hosted by Soupy Sales, ran on Saturday mornings from 11 September 1976 to 4 September 1977.
 A syndicated celebrity version (All Star Anything Goes!) hosted by Bill Boggs ran from 16 September 1977 to September 1978.
 Tony DeFranco of The DeFranco Family performed the theme song for the All Star Anything Goes syndicated show.

 Charity specials

 Two charity specials were made in the 1980s.
 The Grand Knockout Tournament of 1987 featured four teams of celebrities, each figureheaded by a member of the British royal family.
 The event, held at the Alton Towers theme park, was widely derided as a failure, particularly in terms of public perception of the royal family.

-Nevertheless, 1988 brought It's a Charity Knockout!.
-Games took place around Walt Disney World Resort in Florida, and featured celebrity teams representing the UK, USA, and Australia.
+In 1988 brought It's a Charity Knockout!.
+Games took place around Walt Disney World Resort in Florida, US, and featured celebrity teams representing Australia, UK and US.